librespot-org/librespot/README.md

 Note: librespot only works with Spotify Premium

-# THIS FORK
+# This fork
 As the origin is no longer maintained I wanted to have a place for a version of librespot with other peoples forks and features merged.

-# THANKS
+# Credits
-I've done noting more than make this pretty so big thanks to:
+I've done nothing more than make this pretty so big thanks to:
 [plietar](https://github.com/plietar/) for making the thing in the first place.
 [kingosticks](https://github.com/kingosticks/) for the Suffling and Repeat.
 [ipha](https://github.com/ipha/) for the start stop audio sink.